opentext-idol/idol-rich-media-tutorials/tutorials/showcase/id-card-ocr/README.md

 We can train Object Recognition to recognize a document by providing an "anchor image", *i.e.* a part of the document that will look the same for any instance of that document, such as a title bar or logo mark.

-> See the [admin guide](https://www.microfocus.com/documentation/idol/IDOL_12_13/MediaServer_12.13_Documentation/Help/Content/Training/Object_ImageGuide.htm) for advice on selecting good images for training.
+> NOTE: See the [admin guide](https://www.microfocus.com/documentation/idol/IDOL_12_13/MediaServer_12.13_Documentation/Help/Content/Training/Object_ImageGuide.htm) for advice on selecting good images for training.

 To create one, open your favorite image editing software and crop out a section and save it as a new image file, *e.g*: